jaredjj3/code-next-react-intro/README.md

 In this lesson, engineers will

 - understand the problems that React solves
-- create basic React components
+- know how to create basic React components
 - learn how to track state using React hooks
-- create click event handlers
+- understand where to find React events

 ## Components